Azure/caf-terraform-landingzones/documentation/code_architecture/intro_architecture.md

 [Source here](https://github.com/aztfmod/rover)

-The "rover" is part of the fundamental tool set of the Azure Cloud Adoption Framework landing zones, it will allow you to deploy all the landing zones in a consistent and automated way.
+The "rover" is part of the fundamental tool set of the Azure Cloud Adoption Framework Landing Zones, fascilitating deployment of all the landing zones in a consistent and automated way.

-+ It is Docker container running on all platforms transparently: Windows, Linux, Mac.
++ It is a Docker container running on all platforms transparently: Windows, Linux, Mac.
 + Allows validated **versioned** tool set
-+ Helps you preserving stability across components versions
++ Preserves stability across components versions
-+ Helps you testing different versions of binaries (new version of Terraform, Azure CLI, etc.)
++ Facilitates testing different versions of binaries (new version of Terraform, Azure CLI, etc.)
 + Facilitates the transition to CI/CD
-+ Simplifies setup across DevOps teams: everyone works with the same versions of the tools
++ Simplifies setup across DevOps teams ensuring everyone has a consistent environment and set of tools
 + Integrates standard Cloud Adoption Framework and demo landing zones

 ![Rover](../../_pictures/code_architecture/rover.png)